Pavan-Rajesh/Pavan-Rajesh/README.md

 - 🌱 I’m currently learning web-development

-- 💬 Ask me about front end and suggestions for designing web page
+- 💬 Much interested in learning web development

 - 📫 How to reach me: mail me at pavanrajesh365@gmail.com